wilcoxeg/neural-networks-read-times/README.md

 • RT results are stored with three columns `code`, `token`, `rt`.

-• The `/Model Results/` directory contains results by model type.
+• The `data/model_results` directory contains language model surprisal estimates, categorized by model architecture.
 Current models include: 5-Gram, GPT2, VanillaLSTM and RNNG
 	|
 	--> Sub-Subdirectories contain results by test corpus.
-Model results should be in the four-column LM ZOO output format: `sentence_idx`, `token_idx`, `token`, `surprisal`
+Model results should be in the four-column LM Zoo output format: `sentence_idx`, `token_idx`, `token`, `surprisal`

-## (3) Harmonize Model Results
+### Harmonize Model Results

-• `harmonize.py` takes individual model results from the `data/model_results/` directory and harmonizes them with human reading times.
-Words for which the tokenization between the model output and the human data presentation are discarded.
+As a final preprocessing step, we harmonize (align) the human reading time data with language model surprisal estimates.
+This is necessary because the various reading time corpora and language models all deploy different preprocessing/tokenization procedures.

-• Assumes model results and human RT results are stored in the format described below, in `data`, except for the Dundee corpus, where no code is given.
-In this case, the script genreates a code, which is the row-number of the word, combined with the text ID of the portion of the dundee corpus where the word occured.
+You can reproduce the harmonization step by running the notebook [`scripts/harmonize.ipynb`][scripts/harmonize.ipynb].
+This notebook reads model surprisal estimates from `data/model_results`

-• Takes a path to a corpus, which is used to calculate log frequency of words.
-(I have been using wikitext 2, which is also what was reported in the CogSci submission)
+`harmonize.py` takes individual model surprisal estimates from the `data/model_results` directory and harmonizes them with human reading time data in `data/human_rts`.
+It generates a large file `data/harmonized_results.csv`.